 - Submit the PDF of your digital presentation.

-IMPORTANT NOTE: Failure to follow all submission requirements, especially file-naming protocols, may cause your entries to be disqualified.
-If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
+IMPORTANT NOTE: If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
 We want you to succeed and to enjoy participating.

 Illustration – Supporting Module

 The Illustration module involves rendering birds that you see.
 You should be regularly sketching birds and completing a detailed drawing or painting of a bird at least once a month.
-Illustrative mediums may include ink, pencil, colored pencil, paint, digital illustration or another medium of your choice.
 Try to do a few drawings while you’re watching a cooperative bird in the field or at bird feeders.
 You may also include illustrations of captive zoo or pet birds, but your submission should include at least 75% wild, free-living birds.
 All submitted illustrations must be your own original work.
 Though you may refer to works of others as inspiration and research material, you must not violate copyright law.
-Maximum entry is six illustrations, paintings, etc.
+Minimum entry is four, maximum entry is five pieces of art.

 SUBMISSION REQUIREMENTS for Illustration Module: